What to Say When a Kid Says I Hate You

 This is where it helps to understand why your child is saying “I hate you”.
 And that it isn’t and shouldn’t be treated as a personal attack.

-2. Say I Love You
+2. Say I Love You in Response to I Hate You

-When my daughter says “I hate you” I often respond with something along the lines of “That’s OK.
+When my child says “I hate you” I often respond with something along the lines of “That’s OK.
 I love you enough for both of us.”
 For other ideas for an immediate response, I love this list from CafeMom on the best comebacks when your child says “I hate you”.

 If you say this calmly enough it can have a surprisingly quieting effect on an angry child.
 But it’s not a fix-all.
 You’ll want to address your child’s method of dealing with their anger.

-3. Help Them Find the Words
+3. Help Your Child Find the Words to Express Their Anger

 If your child is saying “I hate you” when they feel angry it’s a good time to teach them better ways to express their angry feelings.